nanog75/hackathon/_day1/2019-02-17-step-2-playing-with-ydk-for-config-and-gnmi-telemetry.md

 Alright, this is a huge model and we are only interested in the BGP portion of the model.
-Since this model includes the openconfig-bgp.yang model, let's dump the openconfig-bgp yang model itself:
+Since this model includes the openconfig-bgp.yang model, let's dump the openconfig-bgp yang model instead.
+Notice the highlighted entries below.
+That is the extent to which the given YDK script traverses the model and creates the object for the gNMI CRUDService call.

 <div class="highlighter-rouge">